We had an amazing privilege of interviewing Sruti Sarathy,

 a violinist, singer, and composer

-Q: How did you spend your summers meaningfully?
+Q: How did you spend your productive summers?
 Weekends?

 A: I spent summers doing more music, and also research projects at the intersection of academics and music.
 I also used summers to spend time with family and close friends.